 Yep, just one piece of cake. haha!

 So the photos you’re seeing of this cake, were indeed the very last piece of the Cannoli Poke Cake.
 If a poke cake isn’t quite your thing, check out my Cannoli Cake recipe if you haven’t already.
 It’s a cannoli layer cake recipe with 3 layers of cake and a delicious cannoli cake filling.
+Or the cupcake version for these Cannoli Cupcakes.

 A Cannoli Poke Cake is nothing new, BUT this one is a little different.
 Other versions I’ve seen, as well as many other poke cake recipes, involve soaking the cake in sweetened condensed milk.